JamesGunawan/Fintech-App/README.md

-# FinTech Transaction Tracking App
+# FinTech-App

-A simple web application for tracking financial transactions like deposits and withdrawals.
-Users can create an account, log in, and manage their balance through deposits and withdrawals.
+A full-stack web application for tracking financial transactions like deposits and withdrawals.
+Users can create an account, log in, and manage their balance through deposits and withdrawals, with a focus on secure authentication and data storage.

 ### Features
-- **User Authentication**: Users can sign up, log in, and manage their accounts.
+- **User Authentication**: Users can sign up (and nothing else. logging in, transactions will be implemented soon)
-- **Transaction Management**: Users can make deposits and withdrawals to/from their balance.
 - **Secure Authentication**: Passwords are securely hashed using bcrypt, and JWT tokens are used for authentication.

-### Tech Stack
+### Layout

 - **Backend**
   - JavaScript (Node.js)